trhacknon/infinityhacks-botnet/README.md

 7. in your browser navigate to `http://<SERVER IP>:22533`

-It's recommended to run Botnet behind a reverse proxy such as [NGINX](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/)
+It's recommended to run botnet behind a reverse proxy such as [NGINX](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/)

 ## Disclaimer